-Creating an SVU task
+Adding a SVU task

-Create an SVU task to group devices to be updated.
+You can add a SVU task to group devices for updates.

-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > Software Version Updater to open an SVU portlet. - 2.
-Select the Tasks tab. - 3.
-Click Add Task. - 4.
-Enter the task information as appropriate.
+- 1. Select Backup & Restore > Device Software Management > Software Version Updater.

+- 2. Click Tasks.

+- 3. Click the Add Task icon.

+4. From the Add a task window, complete the fields as needed.

-For the Avaya Ethernet Routing Switch 8600, the AFO Bulk Provisioning provides option to save the upgraded image on a PCMCIA card.
+For an Avaya Ethernet Routing Swich 8600, you can select an option to save the upgraded image on a PCMCIA card.

-5. Select the list of devices to update from the Select devices for the task section.
+- 5. Select the list of devices to update from the Select devices for the task area. - 6.
+Click Save.